 Five Dysfunctions of a Team by Patrick Lencioni

-Told in the model of a fable, which allows the reader to dive into the story in a way that’s easy to digest.
-This particular book covers five key areas that teams must develop in order to function well.
+Told as a fable, this book covers five key areas that teams must develop in order to function well.
 It offers some surprising insights on how leaders can create high performing teams.

 Strength Finder 2.0 by Tom Rath

-Not really a book per say, but an assessment.
+Not really a book per se, this assessment will guide you to find your strengths.
 Unlike some programs, Strength Finder looks to uncover your aptitudes and natural abilities.
 The bulk of the book is an online quiz that will evaluate your natural strengths.
-I’ve found it to be accurate and insightful into my skills.
+I’ve found it to be an accurate and insightful look into my skills.

 Made to Stick by Chip and Dan Heath

 Made to Stick is a great book from the dynamic writing duo Chip and Dan Heath.
-This book covers how to make communication more persuasive, a skill every marketer must have.
-In it the Heath brothers cover easy to implement ideas on how to get your ideas to stick.
+This book covers how to make communication more persuasive, a skill that every marketer should have.
+In it, the Heath brothers cover easy to implement ideas on how to get your ideas to stick.

 Groundswell by Charlene Li

-Groundswell is a research based book that covers the inner workings of social media.
+Groundswell is a research-based book that covers the inner workings of social media.
 It highlights many interesting ways that big businesses are engaging their fans.
 One caveat is that because social media is always changing this book might get stale.
-So far, five years later, it’s still hitting its mark.
+So far, it’s still hitting its mark.

 Purple Cow by Seth Godin